Wequonnoc Magnet School serves 271 students in grades Kindergarten-5.

 Percent Eligible For Free Lunch

-Wequonnoc Magnet School's student population of 274 students has grown by 5% over five school years.
+Wequonnoc Magnet School's student population of 271 students has stayed relatively flat over five school years.

 Total Classroom Teachers